-Last fall BUILD visited Stockholm and met with Håkan Widjedal of Arkitekstudio Widjedal Racki.
+Back in the fall of 2015 BUILD visited Stockholm and met with Håkan Widjedal of Arkitekstudio Widjedal Racki.
 We discussed the significant role of traditional Swedish design, the importance of understanding a client’s lifestyle, and how to use architecture as a tool to interpret the site.
-For Part 1 of the interview, hop on over to ARCADE Magazine.
+Part 1 can be read here.

 [All photos by Åke E:son Lindman]

 Your portfolio of built work focuses exclusively on private residences.
 What attracted you to this type of work?

 The first project that you do sets the line because it’s going to be your reference for the next project.
 For better or worse, It’s very easy for an architect to get into a niche.
 The first project we did was a thesis project while we were still in school.
 We have a summer house in Trosa and the neighbors asked us to design their summer house.
 We decided to not only design it but live on site for a year and construct it.
 We got a lot of publicity with the project and it won the wood award and got us a few minutes on BBC world.
 This is the project that set the course for our firm and we got a lot of new projects, but they were all private residences.